Kannagi/AltairX/README.md

 -Exceptions are not handled

 For the calculation unit it has:
-2ALU+2LSU 1VFPU 1EFU 1FPU-D 1DIV/MUL BRU/CMP
+2ALU+2LSU 1VFPU 1EFU 1FPU-D 1DIV/MUL BRU

 The advantage of this processor is that it has a simple design, and requires little transistor for "high performance" and therefore consume / cost less than CISC/RISC Out Of Order processors.